Expert response from Karri Hammerstrom

 Peer-reviewed scientific studies have concluded that there is no evidence that organically produced food is any safer than food produced by any other method of farming, nor is there a clear nutritional bonus to eating organic.
-Further, there is no evidence that genetically engineered foods currently on the market pose any human health concern or that they are any less safe than those foods produced through traditional breeding.
+Furthermore, there is no evidence that genetically engineered foods currently on the market pose any human health concerns or that they are any less safe than those foods produced through traditional breeding.
 "To date, no adverse health effects attributed to genetic engineering have been documented in the human population" (US National Academy of Sciences, Safety of Genetically Engineered Foods: Approaches to Assessing Unintended Health Effects, 2004).

-Again, I am confident in the safety of GMOs.
+The answer is no. I am confident in the safety of GMOs.
 I believe the best way to keep my family safe and healthy is to make sure they eat a balanced diet and make good food choices daily.

 GMO Innovation Contest Recap!